pandas-dev/pandas/doc/source/gotchas.rst

    end = Timestamp.max
    end

-If you need to represent time series data outside the nanosecond timespan, use
+See :ref:`here <timeseries.oob>` for ways to represent data outside these bound.
-PeriodIndex:

-.. ipython:: python

-   span = period_range('1215-01-01', '1381-01-01', freq='D')
-   span

 Parsing Dates from Text Files
 -----------------------------